-The criteria against which businesses may adequately judge the projected outcomes of a particular strategy, to successfully help in the operating model transformation, is the use of an evaluation lens with a focus on suitability, feasibility, and acceptability.
+The criteria against which businesses may adequately judge the projected outcomes of a particular strategy to help in the operating model transformation successfully are using an evaluation lens focusing on suitability, feasibility, and acceptability.

 Suitability is the criterion for evaluating the extent to which a proposed strategy fits the unique business state and how the initiative would sustain or improve competitive advantage for their products in focused market sectors.

 The questions that elicit the information to evaluate the suitability of a proposed strategy encompass.

 - How does the strategy leverage or exploit the strengths of the business?